Salute the Flag: March & Two-Step

-"Salute the Flag: March & Two-Step" is a World War I song written and composed by William T. Pierson.
+"Salute the Flag", march & two-step is a World War I song written and composed by William "Will" Thomas Pierson, Jr. (1879–1936).
 It was published in 1914 by Church, Paxson & Company, in New York, NY.
 This song is written in the style of a march and two-step.

+Description

 The sheet music cover, illustrated by Pfeiffer, depicts a battleship speeding across the ocean.
 The sheet music can be found at the Pritzker Military Museum & Library, as well as The University of Maine.